SanderMiesen/FraiseTagADA_site/index.markdown

 ## Number of subscribers
 Finally, does already having a lot of subscribers help make your video go viral ?

-# Predicting virality of new videos
+# What makes a video go viral ?
+### How did we tackle this question ?

 This is the question we are all waiting for.
-Long story short: we do not really know, at least with the features in our dataset.
+Long story short: we do not really know... at least with the features in our dataset.
+What we tried to do is train some machine learning models on features we thought any content creator could control, and see which ones really made an impact.

 Like we saw previously, we do not have access to major aspects of the videos, such as its thumbnail, the political context at the time of its upload date, and most importantly its actual content.
 It is of course very hard to say if a video will get viral if we do not know the content of it !
 Viral videos often need to connect people, to be emotionally strong or funny ; but we do not have access to these details.
 Thus, we can only tell if a video will get viral based on:
  - Its category (Music, Gaming, Politics, Sports,...)